-Occupation Entry-Level Median Experienced Median Hourly Earnings Hourly Hourly Earnings Annual (25 th Percentile) Earnings (75 th Percentile) Earnings Electricians \$25.43 \$37.62 \$49.30 \$78,300
+Occupation Entry-Level Hourly Earnings (25 th Percentile) Median Hourly Earnings Experienced Hourly Earnings (75 th Percentile) Median Annual Earnings Electricians \$25.43 \$37.62 \$49.31 \$78,300

-Rounded to the nearest \$100
+\Rounded to the nearest \$100

-Across the greater Los Angeles and Orange County region, the average entry-level hourly earnings for electricians in this report are \$24.43; this is above the living wage for one single adult in Los Angeles County (\$24.03).
-Exhibit 5 shows the average hourly wage for the occupations in this report, for entry-level to experienced workers.
+Across the greater Los Angeles and Orange County region, the average entry-level hourly earnings for the occupation in this report are \$24.43; this is above the living wage for one single adult in Los Angeles County (\$24.03).
+Exhibit 5 shows the average hourly wage for the occupation in this report, for entry-level to experienced workers.